-Before going on to commenting on these plugins, I would like to review the vocabulary that you have to know and take into account when using these plugins, since the vast majority are in English, and you have to be very careful with the configuration of the same.
+Before going on to comment on these plugins, I would like to review the vocabulary that you have to know and take into account when using these plugins, since the vast majority are in English, and you have to be very careful with the configuration of the same.

-Vocabulary to keep in mind
+Vocabulary to Keep in Mind

 As I just mentioned, I find it very important to briefly review those “words” that you can find in the plugin settings, and concepts related to geolocation, to have a certain knowledge base before using any tool.

 As I warned you at the beginning, the article is still not easy, right?

 This is the simplest concept.
 They are the redirection rules themselves.

 Within the redirection rules mentioned in the previous point, a URL would be, in the example: www.themerally.com/pages